catseye/Befunge-93/doc/Befunge-93.markdown

 the upper-left of the torus and is initially oriented to execute rightward.

 NB.
-If the stack is be empty when you pop something off, be warned that this will *not* generate an underflow!
+If the stack is empty when you pop something off, be warned that this will *not* generate an underflow!
 It will simply push a 0 value onto the stack.
 Hope you can live with it!